carbon-design-system/carbon/.github/CONTRIBUTING.md

     version manager for Node.
 - Git
 - [Yarn](https://yarnpkg.com/en/docs/install)
+Windows:
+- Windows Subsystem for Linux
+- linux operating system of your choice.

 You'll also need a code editor to make changes to Carbon.
 There are many to choose from but some popular options are